Target reopens Lake Street store heavily damaged in riots

 While community groups felt it was difficult in the past to connect with Target, they now feel encouraged they have more access to the store's managers.
 "That's huge for everybody," Majors said.

+Henry Jimenez, executive director of the Latino Economic Development Center, said the Target Foundation financially helped other businesses damaged along Lake Street.
+Many are Target customers, so the support goes a long way. ""I hope everyone shows the same concern and says, 'How can we continue to support this community?" he said.

-Some 58% of the store’s hourly workers are people of color as are 88% of the store leaders.
-Getting input from the community residents also proved crucial in some decisionmaking, said Williams who worked with 200 employees from the store this summer to hand out essential goods to residents who suddenly had no where to buy milk and bread and diapers.
+More than 50% of Target's Lake Street store's hourly workers come from the neighborhood and are people of color, as are 88% of the store leaders.
+Getting input from the community residents was crucial in decisionmaking, said Williams who worked with 200 employees from the store this summer to hand out essential goods to residents who suddenly had no where to buy milk and bread and diapers.
 The Cub Foods store next door was also badly damaged and closed.
 Cub now operates a tent store next door while it rebuilds.

 In the same strip mall as the Target store, a Dollar Tree, Planet Fitness and Minnesota Transitions Charter School remain boarded up.
 Kitty corner from Target's parking lot on Tuesday sits the twisted remains of what used to be Arby's sandwich shop.